 The Arcas had decided to help build the sports program and depth of talent in Bacolod by refusing all offers from Manila schools for their piglets.

-Gianelli Gatinga and Veruel Verdadero were the MVP of the 2015 Batang Pinoy Cebu in Athletics.
+Gatinga and Veruel Verdadero were the MVPs of the 2013 Batang Pinoy Cebu in Athletics.
 Gatinga,15 of SFAC who has competed at her fifth and final Batang Pinoy, took three golds.
-Gatinga broke her own meet record in the Long Jump with a 5.30m leap, a personal best, she tied her meet record from last year in Bacolod with 11.64m and then helped her team win the gold in the 4x100m.
-Gatinga also took silver in the 100 Meter Dash behind Samantha Limos in a personal best of 12.75.
+Gatinga broke her meet record in the Long Jump with a 5.30m leap, a personal best, she tied her meet record from last year in Bacolod with 11.64m and then helped her team win the gold in the 4x100m.
+She also took silver in the 100 Meter Dash behind Samantha Limos in a personal best of 12.75.

 Gatinga, who represents SFAC in Taguig, is trained by Jimmy Gunsian.